Portavion/brainz/0-inbox/Reusing Logic with Custom Hooks – React.md

 **A good custom Hook makes the calling code more declarative by constraining what it does.** For example, `useChatRoom(options)` can only connect to the chat room, while `useImpressionLog(eventName, extraData)` can only send an impression log to the analytics.
 If your custom Hook API doesn’t constrain the use cases and is very abstract, in the long run it’s likely to introduce more problems than it solves.

-### Custom Hooks help you migrate to better patterns
+### Custom Hooks Help You Migrate to Better Patterns

 Effects are an [“escape hatch”](https://react.dev/learn/escape-hatches): you use them when you need to “step outside React” and when there is no better built-in solution for your use case.
 With time, the React team’s goal is to reduce the number of the Effects in your app to the minimum by providing more specific solutions to more specific problems.
 Wrapping your Effects in custom Hooks makes it easier to upgrade your code when these solutions become available.